BierOne/ood_coverage/README.md

 Note that _aps_ denotes the automatic paramter search, _cross_ indicates the models are pretrained using cross entropy loss.

-Also, if you want to reproduce the baselines results (e.g., ReAct) using this repository, you can run the following command provided by OpenOOD:
+Also, if you want to reproduce the baselines results (e.g., ReAct) using this repository, you can run the following command:

 ```
 bash scripts/ood/react/cifar10_test_ood_react.sh;